cs-gy6903/2022-fall/project/README.md

 These counters will be used as our record nonces for generating unique per-record IVs for record encryption and decryption later on in the handshake.
 The record layer is fully described in [section 5.1 of RFC-8446][27].
-We won't see encrypted handshake messages until Phase 4, so we will defer diving into the [record payload protection][22] (i.e. `application_data`-type record encryption/decryption) scheme until then.
+We won't see encrypted handshake messages until after hellos, so we will defer diving into the [record payload protection][22] (i.e. `application_data`-type record encryption/decryption) scheme until then.

-#### Phase 1: Present client Hello
+### Client: Hello

 In the first phase of the handshake, the client presents a client Hello message to the server.
 The format of the client Hello is described [in the RFC][4].